MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/chat-module-pva.md

 To use the Commerce Chat with Power Virtual Agents feature, you must first create a Power Virtual Agents chatbot for your e-commerce website.
 For instructions, see [Create a power virtual agent bot](/power-virtual-agents/authoring-first-bot).

-After you configure the chatbot, you must copy the values of **Bot ID** and **Tenant ID** chatbot parameters to configure the Commerce chat experience.
+After you configure the chatbot, you must follow the procedures below to copy the bot ID and tenant ID chatbot parameter values to configure the Commerce chat experience.

+For more information on how to copy these values, see [Retrieve your Power Virtual Agents bot parameters](/power-virtual-agents/publication-connect-bot-to-custom-application#retrieve-your-power-virtual-agents-bot-parameters).

 ### Find the bot ID of a Power Virtual Agent